 Build Your Butt

 After a strong butt to propel you through your running or squatting workouts?
-Pilates can help, and it'll target all three muscles back there: the gluteus maximus, gluteus minimus and gluteus medius.
-Specific mat moves will activate glute muscles, which is key for lowering injury risk.
+Pilates can help, and it'll target all three major glute muscles — the gluteus maximus, gluteus minimus and gluteus medius — and muscles in your hips.

 A solid Pilates butt regimen will include three specific moves: flutter kicks, one-legged pelvic tilt and side kicks.
 "The glutes stabilize the core, so it's important to give them some love," says Adams.
 "Glutes are hard to access, but anything that involves the legs will help turn these muscles on.
 Once you're more advanced, the side leg series will really help you focus on this."

-Knee, back or neck pain might mean certain workouts are off-limits, but Pilates exercises can help alleviate some of that discomfort.
+Knee, back or neck pain might make certain workouts are off-limits, but Pilates exercises can help alleviate some of that discomfort (with your doctor's approval, of course).

 Moves that strengthen your lower abs — like the lower lift — can support your pelvis and spine, easing the all-too-common low back pain.
 The T-pull, front pique taps and develope kicks all serve to bring pain levels down, and, Adams says, modifications are easy.
 "The good thing about Pilates is that it can be tailored to your needs," she explains.